Taylor-S-Smith/SmashUpCSharp/SmashUpBackend/README.md

 how stateless I want the UI implementation to be.
 Should it be able to constantly request from backend?

 The next steps are:
-- Have ConsoleUI construct BattlePage, including add system to "Stack" the different keypress handling modes
-- Have render happen automatically each tick
 - Finish dinosaur faction.
-- When selecting a card, how do you communicate that there are no valid targets and we should immediatly continue?
-You can't return in a constructor, but that is when the logics determine of there are any valid targets

 Other TODOs:
 - Remove duplication in Page.Run() logic